 Cow is our loyal companion on the road.

-Alethea Kontis and I completed our storm chase in Tornado Alley and hope to find lightning storms in Florida this summer.
-I’m slowly updating the blog with the reports (with all the driving, there’s not a lot of time to sit at the computer).
-You can see all the storm chasing posts from this and previous years in the blog.
+Alethea Kontis and I will be heading out to Tornado Alley in May.
+You can see all the storm chasing posts from previous years in the blog (with the exception of some very old posts I’m still moving to this site as time allows).
 You can read about our adventures here and on social media, including Facebook, Instagram, Twitter and YouTube (please subscribe!).

 Recent posts on skies and storm chasing